Learned iterative networks: An operator learning perspective: Non-linear inverse problems and higher order methods

 where the linear mapping $\bigl[\partial\!\FwdOp(\signal)\bigr]^{\ast} \colon \DataSpace \to \RecSpace$ is the adjoint of the derivative of the forward operator at $\signal \in \RecSpace$.
 The above iterative scheme becomes

 Unrolling the above scheme in the same way as in section~\ref{sec:LearnedGradient} yields a learned operator architecture for solving ill-posed non-linear inverse problems.
-Analogous, we can replace the linear forward operator for the primal-dual schemes in Section \ref{sec:LPD} with the nonlinear forward $\FwdOp\colon\RecSpace\to\DataSpace$ and the adjoint with the adjoint of its derivate $\bigl[\partial\!\FwdOp(\signal)\bigr]^{\ast} \colon \DataSpace \to \RecSpace$ to obtain a learned-primal dual architecture for nonlinear inverse problems.
+Analogous, we can replace the linear forward operator for the primal-dual schemes in Section~\ref{sec:LPD} with the non-linear forward $\FwdOp\colon\RecSpace\to\DataSpace$ and the adjoint with the adjoint of its derivate $\bigl[\partial\!\FwdOp(\signal)\bigr]^{\ast} \colon \DataSpace \to \RecSpace$ to obtain a learned-primal dual architecture for non-linear inverse problems.